"Remember remember the 5th of November ... gunpowder - treason - and plot!" as Guy Fawkes almost got away with it ...

 We had amateur fireworks displays – and ate fantastic "hot potatoes" cooked in the fire's embers – with totally charred black skins ... and totally delicious too!

 So it's fair to say that Guy Fawkes, back then, was a version of a modern-day terrorist.
-And every year, on the 5th of November, the Brits gather round their "bombfires" to burn Guy Fawkes in effigy ... hmm.
+And every year, on the 5th of November, the Brits gather round their bonfires to burn Guy Fawkes in effigy ... hmm and they don't fail to "remember remember".

 I wonder if it's to celebrate the fact he didn't, or if they celebrate Guy Fawkes' attempt to "get rid of the government"!